-- CONTEXT

-- 2. VISION, AIMS AND INTENT

-- 3. ROLES AND RESPONSIBILITIES

-- 4. IMPLEMENTATION

-- 5. IMPACT, ASSESSMENT AND MONITORING

-- 6. CURRICULUM MODEL

-- 7. REFERENCES

-- 8. ASSOCIATED FORMS

-- 9. APPENDICES

-1. CONTEXT

-- Our School is an independent special school and part of the Witherslack Group. pupils are aged 8 to 19, with many strengths and interests, along with complex educational needs, such as social communication difficulties, trauma and behaves which challenge.
-Pupils who attend Our School have invariably experienced disrupted education placements with some pupils also in the care of their local authorities.
+CONTENTS CONTEXT 1.
+2. VISION, AIMS AND INTENT 3.
+ROLES AND RESPONSIBILITIES 4.
+IMPLEMENTATION 5.
+IMPACT, ASSESSMENT AND MONITORING 6.
+CURRICULUM MODEL 7.
+REFERENCES 8.
+ASSOCIATED FORMS 9.
+APPENDICES CONTEXT 1.
+1.1 Our School is an independent special school, specifically catering for girls who have been victims of exploitation, part of the Witherslack Group.
+Pupils are aged 8 to 18, with many strengths and interests, along with complex educational needs, such as social communication difficulties, trauma and behaviours which challenge.
+Pupils who attend Our schools have invariably experienced disrupted education placements with all pupils in the care of their local authorities.
 Pupils have often had limited positive experiences of education and may be working below age-related expectations when they join us.
-All pupils have an Education, Health and Care Plan. - Our School benefits from fantastic grounds within a stunning rural location.
-This contributes to making school a positive and happy place in which to learn, work and live and we make full use of the environment.
-Our School is well-resourced and has a comprehensive range of facilities including a sixth form centre, a science laboratory, a food technology room and a motor vehicle workshop.
-Class sizes are deliberately small in order to ensure pupils feel well supported by highly-skilled staff team of education, pastoral, care and therapy staff.

-2. VISION, AIMS AND INTENT

-- 2.1 We are committed to helping pupils to flourish and achieve their aspirations through approach to education and care.
-Our School provides a curriculum which is pupil-centred, ambitious, engaging, and relevant.
+Our Schools benefits from beautiful grounds within stunning semi-rural locations.
+This contributes to making 1.2 school a positive and happy place in which to learn, work and live and we make full use of the environment.
+Our School is well-resourced, and where we cannot cater for activities/subjects on site, we utilise the local area and facilities.
+Class sizes are very small in order to ensure pupils feel well supported by highly-skilled staff team of education, pastoral, care and therapy staff.
+Within school, pupils are staffed in the classroom in a 1:1 ratio at all times.
+VISION, AIMS AND INTENT 2.
+We are committed to helping pupils to flourish and achieve their aspirations through our approach to 2.1 education and care.
+Our School provides a curriculum which is pupil-centred, ambitious, engaging, and

+- bespoke to individual needs and start pooints.
 We have high expectations of all pupils, with the aim that they leave us with qualifications, accreditation and experiences which will prepare them for the next chapter of their lives.
-We aim to do this by: - Inspiring pupils to develop a love of learning, experience success and achieve positive outcomes - Helping pupils to remember what they learn and make progress in all subject areas - Supporting pupils to be ready for the next stage of learning - Ensuring every pupil leaves a reader - Enabling pupils to achieve qualifications and accreditation reflective of their strengths, needs and interests - Encaging pupils to raise their career aspirations - Providing pupils with knowledge and experience of the workplace - Developing pupils' employability skills, including literacy, numeracy, IT, motivation, perseverance, creativity, innovation, leadership and enterprise - Supporting pupils to develop their independence - Ensuring pupils are ready for transition and life beyond Our School - Encaging pupils to develop a positive perception of themselves and a sense of belonging - Supporting pupils to optimise their health and well-being, manage their emotions effectively and develop their resilience - Enabling pupils to understand their rights and responsibilities and appropriately express their views - Helping pupils to develop spiritual, moral, social and cultural (SMSC) awareness, preparing them for life in modern Britain, including respect for diversity, British Values and protected characteristics
+We aim to do this by: - Pupils to feel a sense of safety and containment which allows them to be ready to learn - Supporting pupils to close the gaps in their learning due to missed experiences and the impact of trauma - Inspiring pupils to develop a love of learning, experience success and achieve positive outcomes holistically - Allowing pupils opportunities to develop their interpersonal and social skills - Develop caring, capable and confident young ladies - Helping pupils to remember what they learn and make progress in all subject areas - Supporting pupils to be ready for the next stage of learning - Ensuring every pupil leaves a reader - Enabling pupils to achieve qualifications and accreditation reflective of their strengths, needs and interests - Encouraging pupils to raise their career aspirations - Providing pupils with knowledge and experience of the workplace - Developing pupils' employability skills, including literacy, numeracy, IT, motivation, perseverance, creativity, innovation, leadership and enterprise - Supporting pupils to develop their independence - Ensuring pupils are ready for transition and life beyond Our School - Encouraging pupils to develop a positive perception of themselves and a sense of belonging

-Document Number: BBLC-V02-0325 Issue Date: November 2024 Version Number: 03 Status: FINAL Next Review Date: May 2025 Page 2 Linked to Policy Number: OPSP11
+Document Number: EBLC/WFLC-V01-0625 Issue Date: May 2025 Version Number: 04 Status: FINAL Next Review Date: May 2026 Page 2 Linked to Policy Number: OPSP11